 Winter reservations for huts in the 10th Mountain system begin in the spring each year, through a lottery followed by an early call-in and online booking period.
 10th Mountain, Summit Huts Association and Grand Huts Association members are welcome to participate in this early booking system.
 This process is an attempt to fairly allocate the limited winter hut space available in the huts each year.
-If you are not a member you can become a member before you enter your lottery form, or you can purchase a membership during the lottery submission process.
+If you are not a member or need to renew your membership you can purchase/renew your membership during the lottery form submission process.
 You can follow the links below to fill out an online lottery form or print out a paper one.
-Paper forms can be mailed to 1280 Ute Ave, Suite 21 Aspen CO, 81611 and must be postmarked no later than February 14th, 2018.
+Paper forms can be mailed to 1280 Ute Ave, Suite 21 Aspen CO, 81611 and must be postmarked no later than February 15th, 2019.
 You can fax your form to 970-925-5317.

-- We will be verifying your membership status before you can submit your lottery form.
+- We will be checking your membership status as part of the Lottery submission process.
 This requires that we send a confirmation email with a code to the email address you provide (ideally the same one we already have on file for you).
 Only one email can go to each address and whoever is submitting the form will need access to the email account so they can get the code and proceed with the lottery process.
 So groups that in the past had one point-person give their email address on every form will no longer be able to do that for online submissions.

 - Unfortunately we will no longer be able to accept file attachments for your lottery choices.
 The textbox for your lottery choices accepts both Word and Excel formatting so you can copy and paste from either program and retain all the formatting, and there is no limit to how much you can fit in the textbox.
 You can also fax or mail your choices in as well if that is more convenient.

 The 2019 - 2020 Winter Reservations Lottery is now closed.

 - Lottery forms due Feb 15th, 2019